IMPORTANT EVENT UPDATE - 22 JULY 2020

-If you do not wish to roll your entry over then you will receive a refund.
-You don’t need to do anything to claim this, we will process it automatically to the card from which the entry was paid.
-The refund will be the cost of entry minus a £5 administrative fee, as detailed in the terms and conditions at the point of entry.
+The deadline for 2020 Great Scottish Run entrants to roll their place to the next Great Scottish Run has passed.
+If you opted not to roll your entry over then you will receive a refund.
+You don’t need to do anything to claim this, we will process it automatically to the card you paid on.
+The refund will be your cost of entry minus a £5 administrative fee, as detailed in the terms and conditions at the point of entry.
 This fee covers some, but not all, of the costs we have already committed, such as fees charged to us to process the original booking, staff and supplier costs, and third-party payment providers.
 This is very much in line with other event and ticket providers across the industry.
-You can view our FAQs below for more information about the refund.
-Please note this refund will be processed after 2nd September.
+It will take us a little while to process refunds, so we ask you to bear with us after this time whilst we process your refund.

 We have communicated the cancellation with charities.
 If you have a charity place, they will be in touch with you directly in the coming days or weeks to confirm the process for securing your place in the next Great Scottish Run.
 Please can we ask that you wait for information from your charity before you contact us with questions.
 You cannot use the roll over form to transfer your entry.